NeerajPratapSingh/Gestational-Diabetes/README.md

 5. Model Evaluation:
    After training, the script will evaluate the model using a test dataset.
 The evaluation results, including metrics like accuracy, sensitivity, specificity, and AUC score, will be printed.

+## Running on Google Colab
+This project can be executed on **Google Colab** for easy access and faster training with GPU/TPU support.
+To run it on Colab:

 ## Dependencies
 Ensure you have the following installed:
 - Python 3.8+